Resident Parking permit terms and questions

 - A duplicate or replacement permit has been issued.

-- The vehicle owner (or driver of a company vehicle) does not reside within the CPZ.
-Where this is the case, the permit will be invalidated.
-A PCN may be issued to the vehicle and no refund will be given.
+- The vehicle owner (or driver of a company vehicle) does not live within the CPZ.
+Where this is the case, the permit will be deemed invalid.
+A Penalty Charge Notice (PCN) may be issued and no refund will be given.

-- The vehicle owner (or driver of a company vehicle) does not reside at the address to which the permit was issued,
+- The vehicle owner (or driver of a company vehicle) does not live at the address the permit was issued.

-- The permit holder causes obstruction to other residents' driveways, where bays extend across driveways (zone R & Q1 only).
+- The holder causes obstruction to residents' driveways.
+This is where bays extend across driveways (zone R & Q1 only).

 - Issue of a permit does not guarantee a parking space for a vehicle within the CPZ.
-Furthermore, permits are not valid for parking where a bay suspension is in place during CPZ restricted hours, or Temporary Traffic Regulation Order (TTRO) has been put in place.
+Permits do not allow for parking in suspended bays during CPZ restricted hours.
+This also applies for when a Temporary Traffic Regulation Order (TTRO) has been put in place.

-- The permit must be displayed in a protective cover on the front near side of the windscreen.
-The registration number, expiry date and zone must be clearly visible.
+- You must show the permit in a cover on the front side of the windshield.
+The registration number, expiry date, and zone must be easily seen.

 - Permits are only valid for the vehicle specified on the application form and permit.

-- If your renewal is not received by the 20th day of the month before the expiry date you may lose your scale position.
+- If you don't renew by the 20th of the month before it expires, you could lose your position on the scale.

-Preferred proof is the vehicle registration document showing the vehicle registration number and address for which the permit applies.
+The preferred proof is the vehicle registration document.
+It should show the vehicle registration number and address that the permit applies to.
 Other proof may need to be provided each year.

 Proof of residency